acteng/inspectorate_tools/manuals/route-check.md

 of the spreadsheet.

-Results Further Analysis tab
+Results Further Analysis section

-13 .17 This tab summarises the quantitative results of the Route Check.
+13 .17 This section summarises the quantitative results of the Route Check.
 The results are given in the same order as the Route Check and you can use them to work out the strengths and weaknesses of the existing layout and the proposed scheme.

 Summary of Scheme

-13 .18 This section simply gives you a condensed list of the information you entered in the Summary of Scheme tab to contextualise the results.
-The table is populated through the Summary of Scheme tab but needs the route map to be copied manually from the Summary of Scheme tab and pasted in.
+13 .18 This section simply gives you a condensed list of the information you entered in the Summary of Scheme section to contextualise the results.
+The table is populated through the Summary of Scheme section but needs the route map to be copied manually from the Summary of Scheme section and pasted in.

 Policy Check Results